daytonaio/daytona/docs/daytona_start.md

 ### Options

 ```
   -a, --all                Start all targets
   -c, --code               Open the target in the IDE after target start
-  -p, --project string   Start a single project in the target (project name)
+  -w, --workspace string   Start a single workspace in the target (workspace name)
   -y, --yes                Automatically confirm any prompts
 ```

 ### Options inherited from parent commands